Oru Pazhaya Bomb Kadha: Plot

 One night, while the duo enter Rajendran's house and plant the time bomb in his jeep, Rajendran enters the jeep.
 Sreekuttan sets the time to 45 minutes.
 They briefly follow the jeep, but then lose it.
 Rajendran goes to Rudra Nayak's hideout from where he escaped and seizes their weapons.
 On his way back, he sees Bhavyan standing near his bike with a bottle of alcohol while Sreekuttan is urinating in the bushes.
 Rajendran dislikes those who drink, as a result, he arrests Bhavyan and takes him to the police station in his jeep.
 All this time the timer is ticking away.
 With just a few minutes before the bomb is set to explode, Bhavyan tries to escape using a number of excuses, but fails to do so.
 The bomb is deactivated when the jeep gets jammed in a gutter allowing Bhavyan to get away.
-When Sreekuttan realizes that the bomb, didn’t explode he comes up with another plan.
-He decides to thrash the policeman.
+When Sreekuttan realizes that the bomb, didn't explode he comes up with another plan.
+He decides to thrash Rajendran and make him to apologise.

-One night, while Rajendran is driving back home, he receives a warning from his superior that Rudra Nayak has threatened to kill him.
-Amidst all this, Sreekutan sets his plan in motion.
-He placed a sack on Rajendrans' route.
-Spotting the suspicious sack, Rajendra investigates, which is when he hears some noises coming from the jungle nearby.
-He decides to follow the noise and goes deeper into the jungle, where Sreekutan and Bhavyan await.
-As soon as Rajendra is in range, Sreekutan throws chilli powder at him, blinding him.
-Sreekutan and Bhavyan then tie him up, beat him brutally and throw him in the well.
-Immediately after the incident, they both feel guilty and take Rajendran to the hospital.
-When Rajendran regains consciousness, he thinks that he was beaten up by Rudra Nayak and was saved by Sreekutan and Bhavyan.
+One night, while Rajendran is driving, with the intention to capture Rudra Nayak, he receives a warning from his superior that Rudra Nayak is very dangerous and might attack him.
+Amidst all this, Sreekuttan sets his plan in motion.
+He placed a sack on Rajendran's route.
+Spotting the suspicious sack, Rajendran investigates, which is when he hears some noises coming from the jungle nearby.
+He decides to follow the noise and goes deeper into the jungle, where Sreekuttan awaits.
+As soon as Rajendran is in range, Sreekutan throws chilli powder at him, blinding him.
+Then, Sreekuttan tie him up, beat him brutally and throw him in the well.
+Immediately after the incident, they both takes Rajendran to the hospital.
+When Rajendran regains consciousness, he thinks that he was beaten up by Rudra Nayak and was saved by Sreekuttan and Bhavyan.
 Rajendran thanks them and apologizes for beating Sreekuttan.
 Thus, Sreekuttan accomplishes his mission.

 Shruti then meets him and apologizes for behaving rudely.
-She thanks him for saving her father Rajendran.
+She thanks him for saving Rajendran, who was revealed to be her father, who got separated from her mother and now they have reunited.
 She walks away indicating her feelings for him.
 Meanwhile, Rudra Nayak attacks the police station with his gang and takes back their weapons.
 He accidentally chooses the jeep with the bomb while trying to escape.
-On their way, the bomb explodes, killing Rudra Nayak and his group.
+On their way, the bomb gets activated and explodes, killing Rudra Nayak and his group.